Learn About the process: Hiratake Mushrooms

-Substrate is the medium on which mushroom Mycelium grows and gets its energy and nutrients.
-We use locally sourced wheat and barley straw as the basis for our oyster mushroom substrate.
+Substrate is the medium on which mushroom mycelium grows and gets its energy and nutrients.
+We use locally sourced, non-GMO cereal straw as the basis of our substrate.

-We first chop the straw into smaller pieces to allow mushroom Mycelium to better digest it.
-The chopped straw is then packed into a tank and soaked in a lime water solution.
-The lime raises the ph level of the water and forces other competing organisms such as mold spores and bacteria that are present on the straw to go into a state of hibernation.
-After being drained, the ph of the straw begins to drop, as the lime water reacts with Co2 in the air to become neutral.
+The straw is first chopped to allow the mycelium to digest it more easily, before being submerged in a limewater solution.
+The lime raises the pH level of the water and forces other competing organisms such as mold spores and bacteria that are present on the straw to go into a state of hibernation.
+After being drained, the pH of the straw begins to drop, as the lime water reacts with CO2 in the air to become neutral.

 Inoculating the Substrate: